May 28, 2010: “Freedom’s just another word for nothin’ left to lose.”

-The line from Janis Joplin’s 1960s hit Me and Bobby Mcgee (written by Kris Kristofferson), was the first thing that sprung to mind when I read @farah_way’s dm asking if I would write something about freedom for the Free The Hikers blog.
+The line from Janis Joplin’s 1960s hit Me and Bobby Mcgee was the first thing that sprung to mind when I read a direct message on twitter asking if I would write something about freedom for the Free The Hikers blog.

 I went to YouTube (where else?), and searched the tune to see what I could find.

 The rendition stirred something in my core, and the lyrics caused me to reflect on youth, travel, adventure, love, loss, life, and what it means to be free.

 Almost a year ago, Josh, Shane and Sarah, three Americans in their late 20s, unintentionally strayed across a border.